dnlloyd/ocibast/README.md

 Note:
 - SSH connections are not yet supported in this version.
 Until SSH client support is added, SSH commands are generated and printed.
 See `Future enhancements` section below.
-- Current version supports only the default OCI profile for auth
+- The current version supports only the default OCI profile for auth

 ## Download